Amy Londoner: Early life

 Londoner was born in Lexington, Missouri on April 12, 1875.
 Her parents were Moses and Rebecca Londoner, who moved to Leadville, Colorado, by 1880.
 In 1899, Amy took responsibility for her father who had come to Los Angeles from Leadville and had mental issues.
 By 1900, Amy was living with her parents and sister, Blanche, in the vicinity of Leadville, Denver, Colorado.
 While little was written about her early life, Denver City directories indicated that nineteenth-century members of the family were merchants, with family ties to New York, N.Y.
 The family had a male servant.
 Londoner traveled with her mother to England in 1907 then shortly later, both returned to New York in 1909.
 Londoner was 34 years old at the time, and, according to standards of the day, should have married and raised a family long before.
 Instead, she enrolled as one of the first students at the Henri School of Art in 1909.

 At the Henri School, Londoner established friendships with Carl Sprinchorn (1887-1971), a young Swedish immigrant, and Edith Reynolds (1883-1964), daughter of wealthy industrialist family from Wilkes-Barre, PA.
 Londoner's correspondence, which often included references to Blanche, listed the sisters' primary address as the Hotel Endicott at 81st Street and Columbus Avenue, NYC.
 Other correspondence also reached Londoner in the city via Mrs. Theodore Bernstein at 252 West 74th Street; 102 West 73rd Street; and the Independent School of Art at 1947 Broadway.
 In 1911, Londoner vacationed at the Hotel Trexler in Atlantic City, NJ.
-As indicated by an undated photograph, Londoner also spent time with Edith Reynolds and Robert Henri at 'The Pines', the Reynolds family estate in Bear Creek, PA.
+As indicated by an undated photograph, Londoner also spent time with Edith Reynolds and Robert Henri at 'The Pines', the Reynolds family estate in Bear Creek, PA (Everhart Museum of Natural History, Science and Art, Scranton, PA).